What is hemophilia?

 In hemophilia, a collection of blood in an area, such as a muscle or joint. disorder that prevents blood from clotting Clotting

 The process of forming into a clot or clots. properly.
-There are 13 proteins in blood called clotting (coagulation) factors Clotting (coagulation) factors
+There are a number of proteins in blood called clotting (coagulation) factors Clotting (coagulation) factors

 Substances in the blood that work together with platelets to form a fibrin clot in an injured blood vessel and stop bleeding.
 Clotting factors are named using Roman numerals (Factor I to Factor XIII ). that work together in a series of steps to form blood clots Clot